bibhas2/velar/README.md

 ```

 ## Selector
 A ``Selector`` manages a set of sockets.
-It detects when a socket is ready to write to or read from and reports that to the application.
+It detects various events happening to a socket.
+Such as, a socket has become readable, writebale or has successfully completed a connection with a server.
+These events are then reported back to the application.

 A most minimal application using a ``Selector`` will look like this.
-The code doesn't really do anything but shows you the basic boilerplate of all Velar applications.
+It shows you the basic boilerplate of all Velar applications.

 ```c++
 int main()